 I could barely sleep through the night with the pitching and tossing of a moving boat, only drifting in and out of consciousness.
 Just before daybreak, I heard the flight calls of what I thought sounded like a Solitary Sandpiper.
-Then I saw the shape of a bird flying over the boat through the lights, first thinking it was the sandpiper, then another though crossed my mind: was that a storm-petrel.
-Could it be a White-faced?
+Then I saw the shape of a bird flying over the boat through the lights, first thinking it was the sandpiper, then another though crossed my mind: was that a storm-petrel?
+White-faced?
 Since everyone else was sleeping and I didn’t have a camera handy, I had no way of confirming my suspicions.

 We had barely reached the 1,000 fathom line (1 fathom is 6 feet for anyone who was wondering about the conversion factor) before we had our first Leach’s Storm-Petrel of the trip.
 Once we set up the slick, we had 3 more Leach’s, followed by a Band-rumped Storm-Petrel, four Black-capped Petrels (which I might refer to by a local name used in their breeding range of Hispaniola, Diablotin), several Cory’s and Great Shearwaters, Wilson’s Storm-Petrels, and an Audubon’s Shearwater at 6:30.
 Unlike the oceanitid storm-petrels of the Southern Hemisphere like Wilson’s and White-faced, the storm-petrels of the northern hemisphere are a different family: the hydrobatids.
 These storm-petrels spend less time dancing on the surface of the water (or hopping like kangaroos in the case of White-faced) and instead spend more time flying over water; Leach’s flies more erratically, almost like a nighthawk and Band-rumped more smoothly.
 Because of their shorter legs, hydrobatids have to sit on the surface of the water and slurp food from the water unlike Wilson’s which can pick food off the surface.
 A third hydrobatid, European Storm-Petrel, is rare in North American waters.